List of Hollyoaks characters introduced in 2010: Lynsey Nolan

-Lynsey Nolan is a fictional character from the British soap opera, Hollyoaks.
-She first appeared on 11 August 2010, and is a nurse.
-Lynsey's main storylines involve a feud with serial killer Silas Blissett, and having a relationship with Mercedes McQueen's husband, Malachy Fisher.
-Lynsey was killed off of Hollyoaks on 29 June 2012, with many suspects behind her murder.
-It was later revealed that Lynsey was murdered by Dr. Paul Browning.
-Karen Hassan, who plays Lynsey, has been nominated for numerous awards for her portrayal of Lynsey.
+Lynsey Nolan, portrayed by Karen Hassan, first appeared on 11 August 2010, and is a nurse.
+Lynsey's main storylines involve her intense feud with serial killer Silas Blissett (Jeff Rawle), and having a relationship with Malachy Fisher (Glen Wallace), and her subsequent feud with Malachy's wife Mercedes (Jennifer Metcalfe).
+Lynsey was killed-off on 29 June 2012 in a "whodunit" storyline, with various suspects potentially being responsible for her murder.
+It was later revealed that Lynsey was murdered by Dr. Paul Browning (Joseph Thompson).
+Hassan has been nominated for numerous awards for her portrayal of Lynsey.

 Alistair Longford

 Alistair Longford, played by Terence Harvey, was a wealthy pensioner and grandfather of Texas (Bianca Hendrickse-Spendlove) and India Longford (Beth Kingston) who first appears when he chokes on food at Il Gnosh.
 He is saved by Myra McQueen (Nicole Barber-Lane) using the Heimlich maneuver.
 Myra tells Alistair that Cindy Cunningham (Stephanie Waring) was responsible for saving him, not realising his reward.
 Believing Cindy was responsible, Alistair gives Cindy a handful of £50 notes.
 This leaves Myra feeling insolent and upset.
 Alistair and Cindy grow closer until they begin a relationship.

 Alistair charms Cindy.
 However, after she realises that he is India's grandfather, she leaves.
 After this event, he visits India and Texas to discuss their allowance and Texas's spending issues.
 The next day, India tells Cindy that Alistair lives in Sandbanks, a highly upmarket area.
 Cindy then realises that Alistair is a millionaire and returns to him to try and rekindle their relationship.
 Just then, Alistair asks Cindy to marry him.
 Cindy is left gobsmacked and speechless.
 After numerous attempts to sabotage the wedding from his mother Blanche Longford (Georgina Hale), Alistair and Cindy marry and leave for their honeymoon.

 Cindy returns to Hollyoaks on 9 March 2011 and explains that during their honeymoon in Switzerland, Alistair fell off a mountain in the Alps and died.